fstakem/ExData_Plotting1/README.md

 - Source code for the project is located in the directory: /src
 - Test code for the project is located in the dirctory: /test
 - The code is written with the assumption the data is stored in the directory: /raw_data
+- The parameters, date range, for the homework submission can be found in the file /src/parameters.R
 - The raw data was not added to the github repo because it was too large to upload as an individual file

 ## Introduction